marionpavaux/cookiecutter_data_science/README.md

 make install
 ```

 Install all packages needed for your environment using the name of the project as the environment name.
-Use mamba or conda, or use poetry instead of pip.
+Use mamba (conda-based), or use poetry (pip-based).
 Poetry will create a poetry.lock file that is equivalent to requirements.txt.

 ### Directory structure

 The directory structure of your new project looks like this:

 ```
     ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make install` or `make clean` ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── intermediate   <- Intermediate data that has been transformed.
     |   ├── preprocessed   <- Pre-processed data from data_processing package.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── config             <- Configuration files for launching scripts or constants in src folder.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── scripts            <- Scripts.
+    ├── notebooks          <-Jupyter notebooks.
 Naming convention is a number (for ordering).
-├── notebooks            <- Scripts.
+    ├── scripts            <-Scritps.
 Naming convention is a number (for ordering).
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── scripts            <- Scripts.
+    │   ├── make_dataset.py           <- Clean and process data to construct training/validation datasets.
+    │   ├── train_model.py          <- Load, train and save models.
+    │   └── eval_model.py          <- Load, train and save models.
+    │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-│   ├── data           <- Package to download or generate data.
+    │   ├── data_processing           <- Package to download or generate data. clean is only an example.
+    │   │   └── clean.py
     │   │
-│   ├── features       <- Package to turn raw data into features for modeling.
+    │   ├── features       <- Package to turn raw data into features for modeling. process is only an example.
+    │   │   └── process.py
     │   │
-│   ├── models         <- Package to train models and then use trained models to make │   │   │                 predictions. predict_model and train_model are only examples.
+    │   ├── models         <- Package to train models and then use trained models to make │   │   │                 predictions. models, predict and train are only examples.
+    │   │   ├── models.py
-│   │   ├── predict_model.py
+    │   │   ├── train.py
-│   │   └── train_model.py
+    │   │   └── predict.py
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
     ├── tests              <- Contains tests.
     │
     ├── test_environment.py
-├── {% if cookiecutter.package_manager == 'conda' %}environment.yml{% elif cookiecutter.package_manager == 'pip' %}requirements.txt{% endif %}                <- Package requirements.
+    {% if cookiecutter.package_manager == 'mamba' %}├── environment.yml       <- Package requirements.{% endif %}
     ├── .gitignore
-├── .pre-commit-config.yaml <- Applies black and nbstripout, and checks pep8 conventions as well as doctring percentage ├── poetry.lock        <- Keeps track of pip dependencies and requirements └── pyproject.toml     <- Specifies environment arguments
+    ├── .pre-commit-config.yaml <- Applies black and nbstripout, and checks pep8 conventions as well as doctring percentage ├── poetry.lock        <- Keeps track of poetry dependencies after install └── pyproject.toml     <- Specifies environment variables
 ```